-The road loading of high and low flash petroleum products can be considered as one of the potentially higher risk activities in a typical terminal operating environment.
+The road loading of high and low flash petroleum products and LPG can be considered as one of the potentially higher risk activities in a typical terminal operating environment.

 To ensure that risks are managed to an appropriate level, road tankers entering a terminal to load must satisfy two broad requirements:

 The Safe Loading Pass Scheme seeks to meet these requirements across UK loading terminals.
 To find out whether the terminals operated by your customers participate in the scheme, please contact them directly.

 Vehicles are inspected by approved SLPS Technicians in accordance with standards set by the UK Terminal Operators SLP Management Group.
 A copy of the SLPS Inspection Manual can be downloaded from the Technicians page under the Inspections tab.
 Copies of the SLPS Inspection Forms are available to registered users.
 For more information contact us.

 If the vehicle meets the required inspection standard, it is issued with a Safe Loading Pass (SLP) for a maximum period of six months.
 Individual terminals have the right to withdraw an SLP at any time, provided that there are justifiable grounds for doing so.